debecerra/shopify-dev-intern-challenge/README.md

 # Deployment

-I was not able to get the app running on Replit.
-According to several discussion posts (https://replit.com/talk/ask/Why-is-my-run-button-is-not-working-properly/111814), this appears to be a bug with Replit.
-After many hours I was able to run the project using the shell but was not able to find a way to deploy the application persistently.
+I was not able to deploy the app using Replit.
+According to several discussion posts (https://replit.com/talk/ask/Why-is-my-run-button-is-not-working-properly/111814), this appears to be a bug with Replit where the "Run" button does not work.
+I was able to run the project using the shell but was not able to find a way to deploy the application persistently.
 However, the project can be found at this Replit link https://replit.com/@debecerra/shopify-dev-intern-challenge.
 In the Replit development environment, clicking the "Run" button simply does not do anything and does not print anything to the console, installing packages such as Django fail with no error message printed to the console, etc.

 Since I was unable to deploy using Replit, I deployed the app on Heroku at the following link https://inventory-app-debecerra.herokuapp.com/.